You could pay £252 less tax this year – and possibly backdate it for another four years.

 So let’s say the lower earner’s total income for the year is £10,000.
 By transferring 10% of their personal allowance to their spouse, their personal allowance drops to £11,313.
 But since they earn less than this, it doesn’t change the fact that they don’t pay any tax that year,

-However the higher earner now has an increased personal allowance of £13,827 before any tax is due.
+However, the higher earner now has an increased personal allowance of £13,827 before any tax is due.
 Since the basic rate of tax is 20% this will work out as paying £251.40 less tax in the year (20% of £1,257).

-Of course if one of you earns, between £11,313 and £12,570 you won’t get the full benefit.
-That’s because the lower earner will now have to pay 20% anything above £11,313.
+Of course, if one of you earns between £11,313 and £12,570, you won’t get the full benefit.
+That’s because the lower earner will now have to pay 20% on anything above £11,313.

 You won’t be paid back any saved cash.
-Instead the tax code of the higher earner will change and they’ll just pay less tax throughout the year or on their own tax return if they’re self-employed.
+Instead, the tax code of the higher earner will change, and they’ll just pay less tax throughout the year or on their own tax return if they’re self-employed.

 Claiming Marriage Allowance for previous years